Lumince/Switchroot-Q-OC/README.md

 ## Flashable Zips
 **This is just an explanation on what each zip has/does**<br />
 **(As of this commit, the zips have been updated for the April 8th 2022 SwitchRoot Release)**<br />
-* 1887 OC.zip
-    * This will flash an overclocked boot.img and edited power profile to enable a 1.887ghz overclock

-* 1989 OC.zip
-    * This will flash an overclocked boot.img and edited power profile to enable a 1.989ghz overclock

 * 2091 OC.zip
     * This will flash an overclocked boot.img and edited power profile to enable a 2.091ghz overclock